 Second step: taking in consideration each processing purpose as a whole

 Being both a controller and a processor of the same set of personal data may result in inconsistencies as to the obligations of the third party recipient.

-In the previous example set out above, B must act only on A’s instruction when hosting personal data.
-However, when using such data for profiling and direct marketing purposes, it is not following A’s instructions but its own.
+In the previous example, B must act only on A’s instruction when hosting personal data.
+However, when using the same set of data for profiling and direct marketing purposes, it is not following A’s instructions but its own.
 It could, therefore, be considered in breach of its processor’s obligation.

 In practice, a controller is the one responsible for any necessary personal data breach notification.
 If a personal data breach were to occur in B’s servers, which of A or B would have to notify the authority and if necessary the data subjects?
 Both parties being the controller of the same set of data for different purposes, it would be difficult to argue that only A is responsible for such notification if the breach occurred in B’s server.

 Third-party recipient’s role in a data protection agreement should be the one that is closer to the dominant processing operations/main reason for contracting with this third party.